-1 There is controversy about whether Gibbard intended this to be "Lumpl" (i.e., ending in an L) or "Lumpl" (i.e., ending in a one), as the 'l' and 'l' were nearly indistinguishable in the font in which the paper was originally published (as they seem to be on this handout, actually!).
+1 There is controversy about whether Gibbard intended this to be "Lumpl" (i.e., ending in an L) or "Lump1" (i.e., ending in a one), as the '1' and '1' were nearly indistinguishable in the font in which the paper was originally published (as they seem to be on this handout, actually!).
 In case you ever encounter this controversy: the definitive answer, from Gibbard, is that it was and is "Lumpl" with an 'L' at the end.